Adults should not have sex with children. I do not advocate paedophilia

 Unlike many Catholic clergy, I have never abused anyone.
 Unlike Pope Benedict, I have never failed to report abusers or covered up their crimes.
 I do not support sex with children.
 Full stop.

 Dares to Speak was an academic book published in 1997, authored by professors, anthropologists, psychologists, sociologists, a Dutch senator and a former editor of a Catholic newspaper.
-It discussed the age of sexual consent and whether all sex between young people and adults is necessarily unwanted and harmful; some of it based on what it said was objective research with young people.
+It discussed the age of sexual consent and whether all sex between young people and adults is necessarily unwanted and harmful; some of it was based on what it said was objective research with young people.

 The book does not endorse or excuse sexual relationships with young people that involve coercion, manipulation, exploitation or damage.